- Mental Health

-For those who are in good physical shape, bike riding, sports such as basketball, tennis, football are all good.
-But of course when depressed, one doesn't have the energy to do things like this, but would need to build up to them gradually.
+For those who are in good physical shape; bike riding, sports such as basketball, tennis, and football are all good.
+Of course when depressed; one doesn't have the energy to do things like this, but would need to build up to them gradually.

 Does exercise really help depression?
 Basically, sitting around idle is no good for anyone with depression, and exercise is the ideal way to make you feel more positive about yourself.
 Taken in conjunction with cures, either medical or natural, exercise can put you well on the road to recovery.